keyguru/public_API_guide/API_guide.md

     - if not specified, the code **will not be changed**
 - new start date of the reservation
 - new end date of the reservation
-    - minimum duration: 1 hour
+    - minimum duration: 1 minute
 - new note of the reservation

 ### [DELETE reservation](https://keyguru.app/api/ui/#/default/delete_v1_device__deviceIdentification__drawer__drawerIdentification__reservation__reservationId_)